kakitone/finishingTool/README.md

 	python experimental/xPhaser.py destinedFolder mummerPath

 e) There is also an experimental improvement resolving tandem repeat.
+The further improved file is tademResolved.fasta.
 To experiment with that, first run finisherSC.py as before.
 After that, you can issue the following command:

 	python experimental/tSolver.py destinedFolder mummerPath